jerome-pfeiffer1/scolar/README.md

 # SCOLAR — Systematic Component-Oriented Language Reuse

 **SCOLAR** is a framework for systematic, component-oriented reuse of textual, external, translational Domain-Specific Languages (DSLs).
-It demonstrates how to package language fragments as reusable **language components** and arrange them into **language families** to enable configurable, technology-independent DSL derivation and customization.
+It demonstrates how to package language fragments as reusable **language components** and arrange them into **language product lines** to enable configurable, technology-independent DSL derivation and customization.

 ---